New Medicare items to support those affected by bushfires

 They help individuals to resolve presenting psychological problems, the associated social and other environmental problems, and improve their quality of life.
 This may involve family as well as individual counselling, and group therapy.
 Social workers recognise the broader implications of an individual having a mental illness and the impact on friends, family, work and education.

-The Accredited Mental Health Social Worker Collective Trade Mark is also a gold standard in professional recognition.
-Use of this trade mark is exclusively available and restricted to members of the AASW who have been assessed by the AASW, on behalf of the Australian Government, as meeting the standards to become an Accredited Mental Health Social Worker.
+The Accredited Mental Health Social Worker Collective credential and logo is also a gold standard in professional recognition.
+Use of this logo is exclusively available and restricted to members of the AASW who have been assessed by the AASW, on behalf of the Australian Government, as meeting the standards to become an Accredited Mental Health Social Worker.

 Accredited Mental Health Social Workers Qualifications, skills and experience